CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Model and Method

-Since the CP-violation in the charged Higgs sector appears from the mixing of the gauge eigenstates $\phi_i^+$ ($i=1,2,3$) to form the charged Higgs mass eigenstates, we could define a mixing matrix $U$, which is following the notation of Ref.~\cite{Cree2011}:
+Since CP-violation in the charged Higgs sector appears from the mixing between the physical charged Higgs mass eigenstates and gauge eigenstates $\phi_i^+$ ($i=1,2,3$), we could define a mixing matrix $U$, which is (following the notation of Ref.~\cite{Cree2011}):